tokuhirom/p6-HTTP-Server-Tiny/README.md

 DESCRIPTION
 ===========

-HTTP::Server::Tiny is tiny HTTP server library for perl6.
+HTTP::Server::Tiny is a standalone HTTP/1.1 web server for perl6.

 METHODS
 =======